tinybirdco/use-case-examples/iterating_api_endpoint/README.md

 - Then you can get rid of `__tb__semver=1.0.0` on your service to be ready for next not breaking changes.

-- In this case Tinybird rollback is availabke but not useful as your API consumer is not compatible wit both versions.
+- In this case Tinybird rollback is available but not useful as your API consumer is not compatible wit both versions.

 > In case we are iterating **not a breaking change** the way to go is just to Deploy to a `Live` release (bumping minor or patch in `.tinyenv`).
 API consumer does not require any change and Tinybird rollback is available.